hofstadter-io/hof/docs/content/first-example/simple-server/using.md

 ---
 title: "Using"
-brief: "a generator to create"
+brief: "creating with our generator"
 weight: 25
 ---